13 Fire Hazards That Are Rare But True

 Protect Your Home

-There are many things you can do to help prevent house fires, but you never know when the unexpected will strike.
+There are many things you can do to help prevent house fires, but you never know when the unexpected may happen.
 That’s where a Farm Bureau agent steps in.
 Connect with a Farm Bureau agent to help ensure your home is protected.

 Want to learn more?